24/7 Helpline

 Free addiction help is, most certainly, available in the UK.
 Everyone is entitled to services provided by their local authority.

-Free addiction help UK is accessible whether you live in England, Scotland or Wales.
+Free addiction help UK is accessible whether you live in England, Scotland , Wales or N.Ireland.

 Wherever you pay your council tax has a responsibility to provide you with a service: free at the point of contact.
 There is no means testing.
 Everyone is entitled to help.